fangq/mcx/README.txt

 the size of a single-precision floating-point number.
 MCX does not require double-precision support in your hardware.

-To install MCX, you simply download the binary executable corresponding to your computer architecture (32 or 64bit) and platform, extract the package and run the executable under the <mcx root>/bin directory.
+To install MCX, you need to download the binary executable compiled for your computer architecture (32 or 64bit) and platform, extract the package and run the executable under the <mcx root>/bin directory.
 For Linux and MacOS users, you need to add the following lines to your